FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 {% include _image.liquid src="/assets/img/blogs/breached-password-detection/breach-password-report.png" alt="The breached password report." class="img-fluid" figure=false %}

 It's also easy to search for users who have compromised credentials from the administrative user interface.
-This makes it easy to lock accounts, reach out to your customers or take any other actions.
+This makes it easy to lock accounts, reach out to your customers, or take any other actions.

 ## What does breach detection look like?